Mernus/design_patterns/README.md

 ## Sources

-Also you can see uncompiled files in directory with corresponding name('uncompiled') Names of uncompiled files is the same to compiled.
+Also, you can see uncompiled files in a directory with the corresponding name('uncompiled') Names of uncompiled files are the same as compiled.